Borderline Personality Disorder and Addiction

 There are no approved medications specifically for treating BPD, but antidepressants and mood stabilizers may help some patients.
 Medications may also be used to manage an addiction, especially if the substances used are opioids.
 Medicated treatment is not right for everyone but can help some patients manage symptoms alongside dedicated therapy.

 BPD is very difficult to treat, but the prognosis is good for those patients who recognize that they need help and are committed to treatment over the long-term.
-Addiction treatment can also be successful with dedication, but the best outcomes occur when patients work on both substance use disorders and BPD at the same time.
+Integrated drug addiction treatment and rehab can also be successful, when patients work on both substance use disorders and BPD at the same time.